Javadyakuza/TIP3-Docs/Deployments/External/TokenRoot.md

       publicKey: deployParams.publicKey!,
     });

-  // checking if the token root is deployed successfully by calling one of its methods const tokenName: string = (await tokenRootContract.methods.name({ answerId: 0 }).call({}))
+  // checking if the token root is deployed successfully by calling its name method const tokenName: string = (await tokenRootContract.methods.name({ answerId: 0 }).call({}))
     .value0;
   if (tokenName == params.name) {